Study an Environment MSc at Cranfield

 - Learn from lecturers with extensive, current experience of working with industry on solving real-world environmental challenges.

-- Technical modules incorporate a range of industry relevant topics, including Pollution and Prevention and Remediation Technologies and land Engineering Principles.
+- Technical modules incorporate a range of industry relevant topics, including Process Emission and Control and Engineering Mathematics.

-- Management modules cover essential topics such as Waste Management in a Circular Economy and Environmental Risks: Hazard, Assessment and Management.
+- Management modules cover essential topics such as Waste Management in a Circular Economy: Reuse, Recycle, Recover and Dispose.

 Informed by industry